Workshops & Projects

 Fungi in Schools Project

-In partnership with Avon Wildlife Trust and led by Learning Development Officer Lucy Hellier, October 2019 saw our first step realised when Year 7 students from Bristol Metropolitan Academy and local Fairfield High School Science Club visited Feed Bristol (AWT’s inspiring six-acre wildlife gardening hub) to learn more about the fascinating world of fungi.
+In partnership with Avon Wildlife Trust and led by Learning Development Officer Lucy Hellier, October 2019 saw our first step realised when Year 7 students from Bristol Metropolitan Academy and local Fairfield High School Science Club visited AWT’s inspiring six-acre wildlife gardening hub, Grow Wilder (formally Feed Bristol), to learn more about the fascinating world of fungi.
 Each school group spent a day doing fungi-related experiments, going on a fungi foray, learning interesting fungi facts and discussing their influences on the world around us.

 Fungi Forays and Workshops

-Our second Identifying Fungi workshop was held at Feed Bristol on Sunday 7 May 2017.
+Our second Identifying Fungi workshop was held at Grow Wilder (formally Feed Bristol) on Sunday 7 May 2017.
 It was a free workshop for budding young mycologists, aimed at beginners and those who already knew the basics about fungi identification and included microscope work.

 UK Fungus Days